SOrtonn/stravaAPI/README.md

 # stravaAPI
-Practive with the strava API
+Practice with the strava API